 Care & Health

 As expected, based on what we have covered with their ability to adapt and thrive in most situations and environments, Wyandottes tend to be a very hardy and healthy breed.
+They need the typical chicken care.

 They have a typical lifespan for chickens at an average of 8 years.
 Though that can vary based on potential health issues and predator problems.